 - undergo a thermal screening and another COVID-19 PCR testing on arrival at Abu Dhabi airport

-Abu Dhabi quarantine regulations
+Abu Dhabi quarantine and testing regulations